 Environmental Impact Statement

-1. An applicant or Contractor, [as the case may be,] shall prepare an Environmental Impact Statement in accordance with this regulation, [Annex IV, the applicable Standards and taking into account Guidelines].
-[The] Statement [shall] be considered by the Authority in accordance with Part II or regulation 57 and is required for an application for a Plan of Work pursuant to regulation 7, paragraph 3, subparagraph (d).
+1. An Applicant or Contractor, as the case may be, shall prepare an Environmental Impact Statement in accordance with this regulation, Annex IV, the applicable Standards and taking into account Guidelines.
+The Statement shall be considered by the Authority in accordance with Part II or regulation 57 and is required for an application for a Plan of Work pursuant to regulation 7, paragraph 3, subparagraph (d).

-2. The Environmental Impact Statement shall document and report the results of the Environmental Impact Assessment carried out in accordance with regulation 47 and shall provide the Authority, its member States and other Stakeholders with [clear] documentation of the potential Environmental Effects based on the Best Available Scientific Information, Best Environmental Practices, and Best Available Techniques, and Good Industry Practice.
+2. The Environmental Impact Statement shall document and report the results of the Environmental Impact Assessment carried out in accordance with regulation 47 and shall provide the Authority, its member States and other Stakeholders with [clear] documentation of the potential [Environmental Impacts and] Environmental Effects based on the Best Available Scientific Information,[including relevant and sufficient baseline environmental data and taking into consideration the] Best Environmental Practices, [] and Good Industry Practice.

-2. bis The applicant or Contractor shall engage with potentially directly affected Stakeholders, and in accordance with [regulation 93 ter] applicable Standards, and taking into account Guidelines, during the development of the Environmental Impact Statement.
+2. bis The Applicant or Contractor shall engage with potentially directly affected Stakeholders, and in accordance with regulation 93 bis applicable Standards, and taking into account Guidelines, during the development of the Environmental Impact Statement.

-2. ter The applicant or Contractor shall consult with all States and Stakeholders in accordance with regulation 93ter on the Environmental Impact Statement before submission for approval.
+2. ter The Applicant or Contractor shall consult with all States and Stakeholders in accordance with regulation 93ter on the Environmental Impact Statement before submission for approval.

-3. The Environmental Impact Statement shall be in a form prescribed by the Authority in Annex IV the applicable Standard and the applicable Guidelines, and shall:
+3. The Environmental Impact Statement shall be in a form, [and entail all elements,] prescribed by the Authority in Annex IV and the applicable Standard and taking into account] the applicable Guidelines, and shall:

-(a) detail the results of the Environmental Impact Assessment including the methodology used, and evaluation of the identified Environmental Impacts;
+(a) detail the results of the Environmental Impact Assessment including the methodology used, the sufficiency of [data and] information and evaluation of the identified Environmental Impacts [and Environmental Effects];

+[(a) bis based on sufficient baseline environmental data and results of the performed Test Mining Study, where applicable;]

-(b) demonstrate that the proposed Exploitation is in accordance with all relevant environmental Standards and the Authority’s environmental objectives and the relevant Regional Environmental Management Plan, environmental baseline data as well as any additional objectives as set by the Contractor and any results of the performed Test Mining Study, where applicable;
+(b) demonstrate that the proposed Exploitation is in accordance with all [ applicable] environmental Standards and [taking into consideration] the Authority’s environmental [goals and] objectives] and [] the relevant Regional Environmental Management Plan, [] as well as any [Test Mining activities conducted during Exploration;] [or relevant data from any Test Mining activities] [additional objectives set by the Contractor] [and any results of the performed Test Mining Study, where applicable];

-(c) describe engagement and consultations undertaken and identify [substantive [and relevant] comments received through consultation] [with [all] States [and Stakeholders] on the Environmental Impact Assessment and [in accordance with regulation 93 ] [include the written response prepared under regulation 93bis, paragraph 9];
+(c) describe engagement and consultations undertaken and identify [] comments received through consultation with [] States [] on the Environmental Impact Assessment and [in accordance with regulation 93 ter] [include the written response prepared under regulation 93bis, paragraph 9];

+[]

-(d) be prepared in clear language and in an official language of the Authority together with an English-language version, where applicable,
+(d) be prepared in clear language and in an official language of the Authority together with an English-language version, where applicable.

-5. The Environmental Impact Statement of every project, including any revisions, [shall] be [made] available on the Authority’s website.
+[4].
+The Environmental Impact Statement of every project, including any revisions, shall be made available on the Authority’s website.